All Episodes

 And they've got just a number of other things planned.

-Now, other things in the you know what?
+Now, other things, and you know what?

-Dan Balls has a column today in the Washington Post that just steals the limbaugh theorem.
+Dan Balls has a column today in the Washington Post that just steals the Limbaugh theorem.

-I don't know that he he knows he's stealing it because I doubt that Dan Balls listens to this program.
+I don't know that he knows he's stealing it because I doubt that Dan Balls listens to this program.

-Obama's annoyance with Congress boils over.
+But he's got a column, Obama's annoyance with Congress boils over.

-And the piece of uh the purpose of Dan Balls' B-A-L-Z, by the way, don't get any ideas.
+And the piece of the purpose of Dan Balls' B-A-L-Z, by the way, don't get any ideas.

-The way the purpose of his piece is to explain to people how Obama's doing what he's doing, and it's it takes him a whole column to get to it.
+The purpose of his piece is to explain to people How Obama is doing what he's doing.

 Here's what he says.

-In the face of widespread disaffection toward Washington, and with congressional approval ratings falling below 10%, the president wants to be seen as the one person trying to take action on behalf of people.
+In the face of widespread disaffection toward Washington and with congressional approval ratings falling below 10%, the president wants to be seen as the one person trying to take action on behalf of people.

 Whatever he can do to separate himself from other politicians in Washington, the better.

-That's the limbaugh theorem.
+That's the Limbaugh theorem.

 He's trying to make it look like he's got nothing to do with what's going on.